slatedocs/slate/source/includes/_websocket_api.md

 </dl>

 ## MMP Trigger
 Channel provides updates when MMP is triggered.
 MMP should be enabled by the Delta team for this channel to work.
+Read more about market maker protection [here](https://guides.delta.exchange/delta-exchange-user-guide/market-makers-guide/market-maker-protection).

 > MMP Trigger Sample